Don't Feed Wildlife

 Best Practices for Safe Bird Feeding

-- Remove birdfeeders in the spring and through the fall to avoid them becoming "bear-feeders."
+• Remove bird feeders in the spring and through the fall to avoid them becoming "bear feeders."

-- Clean feeders every two weeks (in the dishwasher, or using soapy water followed by a rinse with 10% bleach solution).
+• Clean feeders every two weeks (in the dishwasher or using soapy water, followed by a rinse with 10% bleach solution).

-- Always keep feed dry.
+• Always keep bird seed dry.

 Disease